Seahawks-Titans heads Week 2 games with 2020 playoff teams

 After carving up the Colts’ secondary in the opener, Wilson could afford a brief break.

-No doubt, he’ll be ready to lead theSeattle Seahawks (1-0) against the Tennessee Titans (0-1) on Sunday afternoon as the ”12s” return to the stands for the first time since Dec.
-29, 2019 because of the COVID-19 pandemic.
+No doubt, he’ll be ready to lead theSeattle Seahawks (1-0) against the Tennessee Titans (0-1) on Sunday as the ”12s” return to the stands for the first time since Dec.
+29, 2019, because of the COVID-19 pandemic.

 ”It was a blast to be on there with Peyton and Eli.
 I have such respect for their family and who they are,” Wilson said. ”To be able to talk on `Monday Night Football,’ talk about the game, and be an analyst in a way from our vantage point is something that I have always loved to do because I love the game.
 To be on there with guys like Peyton and Eli who love the game just as much is always fun.”